DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Azure - Telemetric Rules/KEYNOA.md

 ---

 # KEYNOA Setup
-In this step you will start by configurating the KEYNOA such that your device will be onboarded to your Thingsboard account.
+In this step, you will configure KEYNOA to connect your device to your Azure account.

 ## Before you start